adafruit/Adafruit_Monster_Eyes/README.md

 * ST7789
 * GC9A01A

 DVI output is only available on RP2 (PicoDVI).
+You can also sync two boards together.
+Examples are available for PicoDVI and Qualia.

 Expected performance (avg):